 June Tarpé Mills

-Indiana-based American urban fantasy and science fiction writer Robyn Thurman – the mind behind the New York Times Best Selling novels, the Cal Leandros series – didn’t reveal herself as a female author until the release of her third book.
+Indiana-based American urban fantasy and science fiction writer Robyn Thurman – the mind behind the New York Times best selling Cal Leandros series – didn’t reveal herself as a female author until the release of her third book.
 Though Robyn’s family and friends have called her ‘Rob’ for short all her life, the author felt that as the main protagonists of her books are predominantly male, having a female writer’s name on the cover may put off potential readers.

 Christina Lynch & Meg Howrey